Early Warning Information for Faculty and Teaching Staff

 Depending on the type of concern and recommendations made by the faculty member, the Center for Student Achievement may contact the student for follow-up.
 We begin by contacting the student via personal phone calls.
 If we cannot reach the student, we try other methods of contact, which may include emails, letters, or even visits (if the students lives on campus).

 If/When the Center for Student Achievement makes contact with the student, we will update notes on the early warning report that we received.
-Faculty can log on to TutorTrac and click their course roster, choose a student, and view updates under the SAGE tab.
+Faculty can log on to Navigate and view update by choosing a student and clicking “Staff Alerts”.

 - Faculty members are also encouraged to follow up with students and the Center for Student Achievement if they have any questions or concerns.